Vari-Lite: VLDi

 The VLDi (Vari*Lite Dimmer interface) was a 96 channel 0–10 V analogue interface between a conventional dimmer unit and the Series 200 control system.
 Each unit took up 100 of the 1000 available control channels, which gave the Artisan control console considerable potential.
 However, in many cases at the time the lighting designer on a show and the Vari*Lite operator were different people, and so many designers opted to retain the conventional lighting console.
 As well as this, the Artisan had been designed to control moving lights and did not provide many of the tools that conventional lighting desk operators had come to use.

 The final nail in the coffin for the VLDi was the mass migration of the lighting industry to the DMX512 protocol.

 The "i" in the VLDi acronym is still generally included in all verbal and written communications referring to the product.
 This is done to avoid potential confusion with the initials of Vari-lite Deutschland (VLD).

 Mini ACS Rack

-A single-output version of the Series 200 ACS Rack, designed mainly for test purposes, and small (2-4 fixture) implementations.
+The mini-ACS rack is a small rack mount version of the ACS rack.